-- HERS Index: without PV 40, with PV -10 - Cost over 2006 IECC: with PV \$100,000 - Projected total annual energy cost savings (compared to a house built to 2006 IECC): without PV \$870, with PV \$1,903 - Projected annual utility costs: without PV \$1,082, with PV \$49 - Annual PV production revenue: \$1,033 - Annual energy savings: without PV 10,257 kWh, with PV 24,413 kWh
+- HERS Index: without PV 40, with PV -10 - Cost over 2009 IECC: with PV \$100,000 - Projected Total Annual Energy Cost Savings (compared to a house built to 2009 IECC): without PV \$870, with PV \$1,903 - Projected Annual Utility Costs: without PV \$1,082, with PV \$49 - Annual PV production revenue: \$1,033 - Annual Energy Savings: without PV 10,257 kWh, with PV 24,413 kWh

 Home builder Luis Imery has built a home any homeowner would be proud of, the first U.S. Department of Energy-certified DOE Zero Energy Ready Home in the state of Georgia.
-The home, completed in August 2013, was a collaborative effort by builder Imery of The Imery Group, architect and building science consultant Chris Laumer-Giddens of LG Squared, Inc., Residential Design and Proud Green Home.com, an online publisher of green home information.
+The home, completed in August 2013, was a collaborative effort by builder Louis Imery of The Imery Group, architect and building science consultant Chris Laumer-Giddens of LG Squared, Inc., and Residential Design and Proud Green Home.com, an online publisher of green home information.
 Proud Green Home.com asked Imery to construct its first "Proud Green Home" and brought in a dozen building products manufacturers as project partners.
 These partners supplied some of the high-performance and resource-efficient products used in construction of the 2,811 ft2 modern home.

-The Proud Green Home was constructed in Serenbe, a 1,000 acre community located 30 minutes south of Atlanta that aims to be a national model for balanced development focused on land preservation, agriculture, energy efficiency, green building, and walkability with a land plan that calls for preservation of at least 70% of the natural hill country acreage, while accommodating at least as many homes as a traditional subdivision which would disturb nearly 80% of the acreage.
-All of the 200 plus single-family detached and attached homes at Serenbe must meet the criteria of EarthCraft, a regional efficient-homes certification program developed and administered by DOE Building America research partner Southface Energy Institute that requires builders to meet energyand resource-efficient criteria, including the requirements of ENERGY STAR Version 3 for its gold and platinum levels.
+The Proud Green Home was constructed in Serenbe, a 1,000-acre community located 30 minutes south of Atlanta that aims to be a national model for balanced development focused on land preservation, agriculture, energy efficiency, green building, and walkability with a land plan that calls for preservation of at least 70% of the natural hill country acreage, while accommodating at least as many homes as a traditional subdivision which would disturb nearly 80% of the acreage.
+All of the 200 plus single-family detached and attached homes at Serenbe must meet the criteria of EarthCraft, a regional efficient-homes certification program developed and administered by DOE Building America research partner Southface Energy Institute that requires builders to meet energyand resource-efficient criteria, including the requirements of ENERGY STAR Certified Homes Version 3.0 for its gold and platinum levels.

-The Proud Green Home goes beyond EarthCraft to meet the exceptional performance requirements of the DOE Zero Energy Ready Home program, which requires that builders meet the energy efficiency requirements of ENERGY STAR Version 3, as well as the indoor air quality and moisture management requirements of EPA Indoor airPlus, the water conservation criteria outlined in
+The Proud Green Home goes beyond EarthCraft to meet the exceptional performance requirements of the DOE Zero Energy Ready Home program, which requires that builders meet the energy efficiency requirements of ENERGY STAR Version 3.0, as well as the indoor air quality and moisture management requirements of EPA Indoor airPLUS, the water conservation criteria outlined in

-DOE Zero Energy Ready Home builders are in the top 1% of builders in the country meeting the extraordinary levels of excellence and quality specified by the U.S. Department of Energy.
-Every DOE Zero Energy Ready Home starts with ENERGY STAR for Homes Version 3 for an energy-efficient home built on a solid foundation of building science research.
-Then, even more advanced technologies are designed in for a home that goes above and beyond current code to give you the superior quality construction, HVAC, appliances, indoor air quality, safety, durability, comfort, and solar-ready components along with ultra-low or no utility bills.
-This provides homeowners with a quality home that will last for generations to come.
+The U.S. Department of Energy invites home builders across the country to meet the extraordinary levels of excellence and quality specified in DOE's Zero Energy Ready Home program (formerly known as Challenge Home).
+Every DOE Zero Energy Ready Home starts with ENERGY STAR Certified Homes Version 3.0 for an energy-efficient home built on a solid foundation of building science research.
+Advanced technologies are designed in to give you superior construction, durability, and comfort; healthy indoor air; high-performance HVAC, lighting, and appliances; and solar-ready components for low or no utility bills in a quality home that will last for generations to come.